joshbegley/nyt-latest/README.md

 **Chelsea's £65m tops list of Premier League fees paid to agents, Wrexham spend up 367 per cent**\
-`How much every Premier League spent on agent fees and who were the biggest spenders in the EFL and Women's Super League`\
+`How much every Premier League club spent on agent fees and who were the biggest spenders in the EFL and Women's Super League`\
 https://nytimes.com/athletic/7164505/2026/04/01/chelsea-agent-fees-wrexham/

 **SpaceX Files to Go Public, Setting Stage for Huge I.P.O.**\